WJJY-TV: History

 Look Television persuaded ABC to give the station the exclusive affiliation for the Quincy market.
 Previously, ABC had been relegated to off-hours clearances on NBC affiliate WGEM-TV and CBS affiliate KHQA (licensed to Hannibal, Missouri, but with studios in Quincy).
 The transmitter's location and power gave the station primary coverage of Springfield as well even though there was already an ABC affiliate in the area, WAND in Decatur.
-The station usually identified as "Jacksonville/Springfield/Quincy" on-air, even though Quincy was its primary market.
-WJJY agreed to air the entire ABC schedule in pattern with no pre-emptions (except for breaking local news).
+The station usually identified as "Jacksonville–Springfield–Quincy" on-air, even though Quincy was its primary market.
+WJJY agreed to air the entire ABC schedule in pattern with no preemptions (except for breaking local news).
 The microwave relay system was built to be redundant in order to ensure that the ABC feed would always be available.

-The station was on the air from 9am to midnight every day.
+The station was on the air from 9 a.m. to midnight every day.
 Programming consisted of movies, travelogues and St. Louis Cardinals baseball, in addition to ABC programs.
-It also aired local newscasts each night at 6pm and 10pm.
-Starting in 1970, it aired some PBS programming as well as educational programs from the Illinois Office of Superintendent of Public Instruction via microwave relay from WILL-TV in Champaign-Urbana during off-ABC hours.
+It also aired local newscasts each night at 6 p.m. and 10 p.m.
+Starting in 1970, it aired some PBS programming as well as educational programs from the Illinois Office of Superintendent of Public Instruction via microwave relay from WILL-TV in Champaign–Urbana during off-ABC hours.
 The area had been one of the few areas in the country without access to public television.

 However, WJJY struggled almost from the start.
-For one thing, most of its viewers in the Quincy market, a previously all-VHF area, had probably not bought new sets since the Federal Communications Commission required television sets to include UHF tuning capability in 1964.
+Most of its viewers in the Quincy market, a previously all-VHF area, had likely not bought new sets since the Federal Communications Commission (FCC) required television sets to include UHF tuning capability in 1964.
 In addition, most Quincy-area viewers could watch ABC on two longer-established VHF stations: KTVI in St. Louis (now a Fox affiliate) and KTVO in Kirksville, Missouri (which became a primary ABC affiliate in 1968).
 KTVI's grade B signal covers much of the Missouri and Illinois portions of the market, while KTVO's grade B signal covers nearly all of the market.
 As a result, the station made almost no headway against WGEM and KHQA.
 It was nonexistent in Springfield as well, gaining no ground against established stations WAND, WICS and WCIA.
-Look Television had expected WJJY to be profitable almost immediately — an unrealistic goal for any station, especially one serving what then as now was a very small market.
+Look Television had expected WJJY to be profitable almost immediately—an unrealistic goal for any station, especially one serving what then as now was a very small market.